Petzys/ret2libc/README.md

 ### Evaluation of the Tools

 - Ghidra:
-  - Ghidra is reverse engineer binaries.
+  - Ghidra is used to reverse engineer binaries.
 It provides a lot of information about the binary and its sections.
-It also provides a decompiler which can be very helpful to understand the code of the binary.
+It also contains a decompiler which can be very helpful to understand the code of the binary.
   - As with most reverse engineering tools, it takes some time to get used to the interface and the features of the tool.
   - Proprietary tools like IDA Pro have more features and may allow for a faster reverse engineering process, but Ghidra is free and open source.
 - pwntools: